dagger/dagger/docs/learn/1005-what_is_cue.md

 ```

-While it's possible for the Bob object to inherit the Job value from `#Engineer` which in turn inherits contraints from `#Person`, it is _not possible to override the Job value_.
+While it's possible for the Bob object to inherit the Job value from `#Engineer` which in turn inherits constraints from `#Person`, it is _not possible to override the Job value_.
 [Try it in the CUE playground](https://tip.cuelang.org/play/?id=_Cvwm6KeGZm#cue@export@yaml) and uncomment the Job field in Bob to see that CUE returns an error.

 If we wanted the Bob object to have a different job, it would either need to be unified with a different type OR the `#Engineer:Job:` field would need a looser constraint with a _default value_.
 Try changing the Job field to the following: